yosa12978/yosa12978/README.md

 My name is Yusuf

-👯 I’m looking to collaborate on: C#, Golang or Node.js related projects
+👯 I'm looking to collaborate on: C#, Golang or Node.js related projects

+📚 I'm learning Rust now

 📫 How to reach me: <yusuf_yakubov@hotmail.com>